6—About being a gay Mormon Fundamentalist

 If God was once a man, that means that matter and energy were there before He became God.
 So we do reject the idea of Creation out of nothing.
 We believe matter is eternal.
 The spirit is refined matter but matter nonetheless.
 So this is not Creationism.
 We do believe in some evolution.

 Fran—I believe in Science!

 Me—Oh, I do too.
+True religion and true science cannot possibly contradict each other.
+Truth is truth, no matter what form it takes.
 I believe we are quite in line with Science.
 God just knows and masters the laws of Science and of the Universe.
 There are no ‘miracles’—the ‘supernatural’ is the natural that we have not mastered or do not understand, but God has and does.

 Fran—Don’t you think men invented God to explain things they didn’t understand?

 Me—It is a possibility.
 Maybe there is nothing after this life.
 But I believe our spirits exist.
 And it is a fact that energy never disappears.
 I believe we all progress or regress.
 It is a fact that nothing remains the same.
 And I think there comes a point when our spirits reach a level that is Godhood.
 I don’t see that as weird or unscientific.

 Fran—Well, that’s really refreshing to hear your take on all that.
 It’s quite different from what I’ve ever heard.